-Newborn babies with group B strep usually get symptoms in the first 24 hours after birth.
-These symptoms may include:
+Newborn babies with group B strep usually have signs in the first 24 hours after birth.
+These signs may include:

-Babies who get group B strep a week or so after birth may have these symptoms:
+Babies who get group B strep a week or so after birth may have signs such as:

 Pregnant women may have group B strep without symptoms.
-When they have symptoms, symptoms may include:
+When they have symptoms, these may include:

-Newborns ill with group B strep infection may need care in the newborn intensive care unit (NICU).
+Newborn babies who are ill with group B strep infection may need care in the newborn intensive care unit (NICU).
 They are usually given IV antibiotics.
-The newborn may need other treatments and special care if the infection is bad or if the baby has other serious problems such as meningitis or pneumonia.
+Your baby may need other treatments if the infection is severe or if he or she has meningitis or pneumonia.

 In some pregnant women, GBS infection may cause chorioamnionitis.
 This is infection of the amniotic fluid, sac, and placenta.
 It can also cause a postpartum infection (endometritis).
 Urinary tract infections caused by GBS can lead to preterm labor and birth.
 Pregnant women with GBS are more likely to need a cesarean delivery.
 They are also more likely to have heavy bleeding after delivery.

-Most newborns with GBS have symptoms before they go home from the hospital.
-But some babies do not show symptoms until later.
-Symptoms include:
+Most newborns with GBS have signs before they go home from the hospital.
+But some babies do not show signs until later.
+These may include:

 If your baby has any of these symptoms, call your child's healthcare provider right away.